FAQs

 where should I start?

-recommend you start from the beginning with us by taking our Swing
+you start from the beginning with us by taking our Swing 1: Intro to

-Basics class and go from there.
-There is no harm in going back
+Swing class and go from there.
+There is no harm in going

-to basics!
-However, if you feel you would like to start at a higher
+back to basics!
+However, if you feel you would like to start at a

 Q: What kind of shoes are appropriate?

-or traction on the bottom you'll probably be fine.
-We're lucky to
+traction on the bottom you'll probably be fine.
+We're lucky to have

-have a very nice, slick wood floor at our regular venue (the Tango
+a very nice, slick wood floor at our regular venue (the Historic

 easily.
 We also recommend not starting out in heels.
 Popular shoes